Sarah Blake (novelist)

 Sarah Blake is an American writer based in Washington D.C.
 Her debut novel Grange House, set in Victorian era Maine, was published in 2001.
 Her second, The Postmistress, a story set in Second World War Massachusetts and London, was published in 2010, and a third, The Guest Book, the story of two intertwined families in twentieth-century Germany and the U.S., appeared in 2019.

 Life

-Blake taught school and college-level English in Colorado and New York for several years and has taught fiction workshops at institutions including the University of Maryland and George Washington University.
+Blake taught school and college-level English in Colorado and New York for several years and has taught fiction workshops at various institutions.
 The Postmistress received a favourable review from The New York Times, which compared it to Kathryn Stockett's The Help.

 Family

 She is married to poet Joshua Weiner.